-After the initial treatments we had two good years with ‘no detectable disease’.
-Since Labor Day Weekend 2007, when the lymphoma showed its ugly return, it’s been a brutal ride – no other way to describe it.
-We have endured 19 rounds of chemotherapy and its after effects, over 90 blood transfusions, full body radiation and its associated illnesses, four months of living away from our children during a bone marrow transplant, middle of the night runs to the emergency room for stomach bleeds and unexplained fevers, a ten day coma from an infection, seven leg surgeries to remove infected bone, walkers, wheelchairs, and reconfiguring our house to accommodate his treatment induced physical disabilities.
-We have also felt the emotional sting that came when his medical practice group he helped create 13 years prior decided he was not partner worthy anymore.
+After the initial treatments we had two good years with no detectable disease.
+When the lymphoma returned it was a brutal ride – no other way to describe it.
+As a young family we endured the side effects of my husband’s chronic chemotherapy, full body radiation, months living away from our children for a stem cell transplant, middle of the night runs to the emergency room for stomach bleeds and unexplained fevers, a ten-day coma, thirteen leg surgeries to remove infected bone, walkers, wheelchairs, and reconfiguring our house to accommodate treatment induced physical disabilities.
+By age 45, six years after he was diagnosed, my husband was forced to sell his medical practice.

-We’ve lost friends, we’ve rekindled old, we’ve made new, and we’ve felt the sadness when fellow transplant recipients did not survive.
-We’ve watched as my husband’s former patients, who would always exuberantly thank him for his medical care, stood speechless, shocked by his changed facial appearance due to the transplant induced graft versus host disease.
-We’ve overheard other’s ask, “What’s wrong with him?” and then had to explain to our youngest why they ask.
+Along the way we lost friends, rekindled old, and made new.
+We watched as my husband’s former patients, who would always exuberantly thank him for his medical care, stood speechless, shocked by his changed appearance.
+We would overhear on occasion other’s ask, “What’s wrong with him?” and then have to explain to our youngest why they ask.